mvukov/rules_ros/docs/test_docs.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

- Implements functionality for defining ROS tests.
+ Implements functionality for defining ROS tests using rostest.

 <a id="ros_test"></a>